 I do not claim ownership of all the reference material such as product images and the space marine images. these are used as examples to help display what is needed and can be done with the material.
 All credit goes to the respected owner.

 EVA Foam also known as Ethylene-vinyl acetate.
 "Ethylene vinyl acetate is the copolymer of ethylene and vinyl acetate.
-The weight percent vinyl acetate usually varies from 10 to 40%, with the remainder being ethylene." - Wikipedia
+The weight percent vinyl acetate usually varies from 10 to 40%, with the remainder being ethylene."\

-There are three main types that you can get EVA foam in, there are the tiles packs, rolls and craft foam sheets which can range in size, thickness and price.
-Both the roll and the tiles have certain finishes the two most popular are the "diamond plate" finish and "Cross Pattern finish, i much prefer to work with the cross pattern because it has less gaps when gluing together but it can be a trick to get some times.
+There are three main types of EVA foam.
+There are tile packs, roll mats and craft foam sheets which can range in size, thickness and price.
+Both the roll and the tiles have two finishes with one side smooth and the other patterned.
+The two most popular patterns are the "diamond plate" and "Cross Pattern" finish.
+I much prefer to work with the cross pattern as it has less gaps when gluing together but it tends to be more scarce.
 Youll notice the differences with the links below.
-They can be acquired a number of places such as Home-Depo, Lowes, Harbor Freight, Walmart (automotive section) or similar stores. the price ranges from store to store but tile packs tend to run around the $17 range and the rolls around the $24 range.
+They can be acquired at a number of places such as Home-Depot, Lowes, Harbor Freight, Walmart or similar stores.
+The price ranges from store to store but tile packs tend to run around the $17 range and the rolls around the $24 range.
 Great for the cosplayers budget!
 One key thing to remember is the color does not matter it will be painted and covered up, dont be afraid to buy the multi colored foam.

-The main source of EVA foam will be tile packs. these packs usually stick to 2' x 2' packs or smaller, either having 4 pieces to 6 pieces to a pack and mainly comes in .375" thick.
+The main source of EVA foam will be tile packs, these packs usually consist of 2' x 2' tiles containing either 4 pieces or 6 pieces to a pack and is.375" thick.
 These can be found in flooring or automotive sections of stores or ordered online.

-Number two is the 2' x 6' roll which comes in a thinner .125" thickness.
-The rolls are slightly harder to find and i have to order them online. these are great for thin edge costumes like the iron man costumes. the thinner foam is also a must if your making a helmet with your costume, its much easier to work with in small sections as well as leaving enough space for you head... and yes i found that out the hard way.
+Number two: Roll Mats!
+Roll mats come in a 2' x 6' solid piece roll which comes in a thinner .25" thickness.
+The rolls are slightly harder to find.
+These are great for thin edge costumes like Iron Man and is also a must if your making a helmet.
+Its much easier to work with as well as leaving enough space for you head... and yes I found that out the hard way.

-Number three is Craft Foam, you can get this nearly anywhere and has varying thickness. this is great for detailing costumes, adding that extra layer of detailing to the costumes. this is how you would do the smooth/textured combination you get with the mass effect armor.
+Number three: Craft Foam!
+You can get this nearly anywhere and has varying thickness.
+This is great for detailing costumes, adding that extra layer to give it some flare or used to cover seams.
+This is how you would do the smooth/textured combination you get with the mass effect armor.